Disclaimer: I do not own. Or make any money from this fic.

 "Alright, if you need an ambulance, just shout," She called before they heard her retreating back into her flat.
 Gladstone had lain back down but he was watching them with wide brown eyes curiously.
 Turning back to Sherlock John frowned worriedly.

 "Sherlock, I'm fine, what's wrong?
-I didn't die, I didn't loose the arm, I just have one hell of an ugly scar and a stiff shoulder," John asked slowly.
+I didn't die, I didn't lose the arm, I just have one hell of an ugly scar and a stiff shoulder," John asked slowly.

 "If you had died we would never have met," Sherlock said as though everything was clear.
 Except now John was very worried, Sherlock never stated the obvious like that.